Many people worry that their dog’s nose is too dry, or too wet, or too warm, or too cool. We worry when something is different or “off” about our pet.

-Sunblock is the key to keeping your dog’s nose moist and sniffling as it should.
-It is essential that you use a sunblock designed for petsor for human infants.
+Sunblock is the key to keeping your dog’s nose back to normal.
+It’s essential that you use a sunblock designed for pets or for human infants.
 These will be nontoxic.
-You’ll no longer have to worry about the dog being uncomfortable with a dried out, sunburned nose.

 6. The dog hasn’t been drinking enough water.

-When a dog doesn’t have enough fluids taken into his body, he becomes dehydrated.
+When a dog doesn’t have enough fluids taken into their body, they become dehydrated.

-This could be a real issue as the dry nose can crack — but also the kidneys and other body systems could become compromised, shut down and cause your pet to go into shock.
-It is incredibly important that every pet have a fresh supply of clean water available at all times.
+This could be a real issue because the dry nose can crack — but also the kidneys and other body systems could become compromised, shut down and cause the dog to go into shock.
+It’s important that you keep a fresh supply of clean water for your dog at all times.

-Chronic dry nose, or a nose that has scabbing or sores, should be brought to your vet’s attention.
+Chronic dry nose, or a nose that has scabbing or sores, should be brought to your veterinarian’s attention.